datapartnership/morocco-economic-monitor/docs/drought-howto-spianalysis.md

-# How-to guide
+# How-to guide SPI analysis

 In this section provide information on how to access and download satellite precipitation estimates data, and use it to calculate SPI on defined time scales.

 ## 0. Working Directory

-For this tutorial, I am working on these folder `/mnt/x/Temp/CHIRPS/SPI/mar/` directory.
-I have sub-folders inside this directory:
+For this tutorial, We are working on these folder `/mnt/x/Temp/CHIRPS/SPI/mar/` directory.
+We have sub-folders inside this directory:

 1. `00_downloads`

-	Place to put downloaded IMERG or CHIRPS data
+	Place to put downloaded CHIRPS data

 2. `01_input_geotiff`

-	Place to put fitting parameters output from the calculation
+	Place to put GeoTIFF file that will use to convert to single netCDF with time dimension enabled

 3. `02_input_netcdf`